Anugya-Gogoi/Calculator/README.md

 ## How to use?
 1. The module tkinter is in-built in Python default.
-2. Open the file python_calc.py in your Python text editor
+2. Open the file python_calc.py in your Python text editor.
+3. Run the program.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.